 Preschool for All Program in District 129

-Todd Early Childhood Center is a District 129 West Aurora Preschool for All (PFA) Illinois state funded program.
-At Todd, we believe that the educational development and success of children can be significantly enhanced when children participate in early childhood programs and services.
-Todd’s program is founded on research based knowledge about child development.
+The Early Learning Academy is a District 129 West Aurora Preschool for All (PFA) Illinois state funded program.
+At The Early Learning Academy, we believe that the educational development and success of children can be significantly enhanced when children participate in early childhood programs and services.
+The Early Learning Academy program is founded on research based knowledge about child development.
 We strive to promote the child’s emotional, physical, mental and social well-being and support and nurture families at the same time.

-Children must be 3 years of age before they can be screened at Todd.
+Children must be 3 years of age before they can be screened at The Early Learning Academy.
 The goal of screenings is to identify and serve the neediest of children.
 A screening is a short administered tool and/or checklist that identifies children for the Todd PFA program or identifies children for further evaluation/assessment.
 Children may qualify for the PFA program based upon several program determined risk factors.
 Each child and family is unique.
 A child and their family member(s) must go through the screening and parent interview (see below) to see if they qualify for the program.
 Screenings are done almost every month.
 Please call 630-301-5016 for a screening appointment.
-Screening appointments fill quickly and Todd is only equipped to do so many screenings per month.
+Screening appointments fill quickly and The Early Learning Academy is only equipped to do so many screenings per month.

 · Brigance: This screening provides a quick, easy, and accurate screening of skills that are critical predictors of school success, including physical development, language, academic/cognitive, self-help, and social-emotional skills.